 Groundwater samples were collected from thirty-five sites study area using prewashed polypropylene narrow-mouth bottles.
 Samples were collected in the pre and post monsoon seasons subsequently (Figure 2).
 A fresh water sample is obtained from the bore well or hand pumps after thoroughly rinsing the bottle with the same water multiple times to prevent contamination.
 The plastic container is then sealed and transported to the laboratory for chemical analysis.
 Care is taken to prevent hand contact during the filling of the container.
 Water samples from groundwater were collected in tagged containers, securely packaged, transported directly to the laboratory, and stored at 4°C for subsequent chemical analysis.
 Blanks and standards were analyzed at the outset of the procedures.

-Equipment’s /instruments
+Equipment /instruments

 The study utilized various devices to analyze groundwater samples, including conductivity meters (Model 304, Systronics) for measuring electrical conductivity and digital pH meters (Model 802, Systronics) for evaluating pH levels.
 A numerical method was employed to estimate the total dissolved solids.
 A Systronics Model 130 flame photometer was employed to measure the concentrations of sodium and potassium.
 The volumetric analysis of total hardness (TH) and calcium (Ca²⁺) was conducted using conventional EDTA methods.
 In the titration with standard HCl, phenolphthalein and methyl orange served as acid-base indicators to calculate the concentration of magnesium (Mg²⁺).
 This concentration was ascertained by determining the difference between total hardness (TH) and the concentrations of Ca²⁺, CO₃²⁻, and HCO₃⁻.
 The quantity of chloride (Cl⁻) was determined through the titration of standard AgNO₃.
 Nitrate (NO₃⁻) and sulphate (SO₄²⁻) measurements were conducted using the Spectronics-21 (Model BAUSCH & LOMB).
 An Orion ion analyzer and a fluoride ion-selective electrode were employed to determine the concentration of fluoride (F⁻).
 Other chemical variables, excluding pH, were quantified in milligrams per litre (mg/l), whereas electrical conductivity was assessed in micro-siemens per centimetre (µS/cm) at 25ºC.
 Tables 1a, 1b, and 2 present the analytical results for the pre- and post-monsoon seasons comprehensively.